 Some may find this unnerving.
-But the good news is, you have control over how online advertisers track your behavior and store your information.
+We wonder, “what do online advertisers know about me?”
+The good news is, you have control over how online advertisers track your behavior and store your information.

 First, let’s look at the basics of online advertising data, which can be broken down into two distinct groups: platform and third party.